-Lawyer Elizabeth Duncan recovers compensation from the council in a teacher abuse claim.
-Here is the success story.
+We win compensation from the council in a teacher abuse claim

-N contacted us on the recommendation of his friend who our team had previously helped.
+Our client, who we shall call ‘N’ for confidentiality reasons, contacted us on the recommendation of his friend who our abuse claim team had previously helped.
 Both men had been sexually abused by their teacher in the late 1970s and into the 1980s.
 N suffered horrendous abuse at the hands of his teacher.
 As well as being made to masturbate this man and being subjected to frequent sexual touching, N was raped by the teacher on a school trip.

 The abuse continued throughout N’s time at primary school and it only stopped when he was old enough to move on to secondary school.

 The abuse had a profound impact on N. He became distrustful of teachers and authority figures.
 He underachieved at school and dabbled in petty crime.
 After being arrested he turned his life around and became a successful business owner.
 However he continued to suffer from the effects of the abuse, struggling with bouts of depression, sexual difficulties and feelings of intense anger.
 He described himself as ‘painting on a smile each day so I could be who people expected me to be’.